 Lastly, let’s cover the general game plan for 3-Cost reroll comps.
 3-Cost carries are sometimes the hardest comps to play.
 The highest odds for 3-cost units are at level 7 and 8, but it’s difficult to lose rounds later in the game to reroll.

-Game Plan: Once again, 3-cost carries either have multiple carries or have one main carry.
+Once again, 3-cost carries either have multiple carries or have one main carry.
 However, unlike the previous two sections, this difference changes your game plan quite significantly.

 For these comps, the game plan is very similar to 1 and 2-costs, the only difference being you slow roll at level 7.
 Comps with many 3-star units can rival level 8 team comps the whole game if you’re able to hit.
 Level 8 is simply a nice way to fit in an extra trait or strong unit.